sbu-416-24sp/orcanet-go/peer/README.md

 ---

 Routes should follow the API laid out in the document from the front end team.

+Some additional internal routes we added for communicating between peer nodes are below.
+These should be peer to peer only, not front-end to peer.

+/requestFile/
+/sendTransaction
+/writeFile
+/sendMoney
+/getLocation
+/getAllStored

+The blockchain routes that currently exist are as follows.
+We still need to fix it to match the specification.

+/getBlockchainInfo
+/getNewAddress
+/getBalance
+/mine
+/sendToAddress

+Settings have not been implmented.
+Are we keeping it on the front-end?

+Statistics are also a work in progress.

+All other routes, should be as follows on the API document.